harplife/zettelkasten/study_LearnOpenGL.md

 - The main purpose of Texture Units is to allow multiple textures to be used in shaders.
 In other words, each Texture Unit corresponds to a single texture.
 - A Texture Unit can be set current with a call to `glActiveTexture`.
 The proper way to set the active Texture Unit is with the value `GL_TEXTURE0 + i`, where `i` is the texture unit index (starting at `0`).
 	- Although there is `GL_TEXTURE1` and so on, the symbolic constant is only supplied up to 31.
 Number of textures that can be loaded is up to the GPU (`GL_MAX_TEXTURE_IMAGE_UNITS`).
-- There are various ways to get around the maximum number of texture units, such as
+- There are various ways to get around the maximum number of texture units, such as Texture Atlas.
+	- Texture Atlas is an image containing multiple sub-images that can be used as a way to supply multiple textures with only a single texture unit.
+It is efficient in an application where many small textures are used frequently, as it reduces both the disk I/O overhead and the context switch overhead.

 #### Generating a Texture
 - Like any objects in OpenGL, an ID must be generated, the ID must be bound to an object, and then the object must be filled with the image data: